Z3r02infini7y/N-Vader/README.md

-# N-Vader :- A project made to hack wifi and forcefully restart a switch.
- Viper script has been tested on raspberry pi 4 having kali/parrot OS.
-A sample video is also included.
+# N-Vader :- N-Vader is a Wi-Fi hacking and network manipulation tool designed for ethical testing purposes.
+It includes features like Mac Flooding, Wifi Jamming, Wifi Key Grappling, Wifi Key Decipher, and Captive Portal Attack.
+The Viper script has been tested on Raspberry Pi 4 running Kali/Parrot OS.
+A sample video is also attached.

  ## Capabilities:
       (1) Mac Flooding.
       (2) Wifi Jamming.